sitWolf/capstone/README.md

 ## Repository content
 The `.circleci` directory holds the CircleCI configuration file that define the pipeline configuration.
-The `django-k8-app` directory holds the configuration files for deployment of the Django application with Kubernetes.
-The `django-k8-deployment` directory holds the Django app source files that can be used to generate Docker file.
+The `django-k8-app` directory holds the Django app source files that can be used to generate Docker file.
+The `django-k8-deployment` directory holds the configuration files for deployment of the Django application with Kubernetes.
 The `eks-cluster` directory holds instructions for deploying a Kubernetes cluster on AWS EKS.
 The `face-restoration-ml` directory holds the code used for deployment of GFPGAN with AWS Lambda using EC2 Mounted EFS.
 The `.gitattributes` defines the (large) model files that are pushed and pulled using Git LFS.

-> **_INFO:_**  When running for the first time it is recommended to comment out the deployment jobs because a cluster must be created first.
-The cluster is created manually due to configurations files that are modified manually.

 Project keywords: [`Kubernetes`](https://kubernetes.io/) [`CircleCI`](https://circleci.com) [`Docker`](https://www.docker.com/) [`Docker Compose`](https://docs.docker.com/compose/) [`Makefile`](https://www.gnu.org) [`AWS Infrastructure as Code`](https://aws.amazon.com) [`Django`](https://www.djangoproject.com/) [`Django Cookiecutter`](https://cookiecutter-django.readthedocs.io) [`GitHub`](https://github.com/) [`Slack`](https://slack.com) [`Prometheus`](https://prometheus.io/)